APIs

 }Pass the

-to Stargate upon successful token generation, by adding a request headerAuthorization: Bearer <access_token>
+access_tokento Stargate upon successful token generation, by adding a request headerAuthorization: Bearer <access_token>to the proxy call.

 Authorization: Bearer <access_token>